zeroknowledgediscovery/todo/PHNX/README.md

 **Program requirements**
 ----
-In order to be runnable via PHNX, the program calls should be packed together with all the data required for run into a single folder called `PAYLOAD`.
-All program calls should reference the data using absolute paths leading to `PAYLOAD`.
+In order to be runnable via PHNX, the program calls should be packed together with all the data and executables required for run into a single folder called `PAYLOAD`.

 Every `PAYLOAD` should contain  :
+* `bin` - folder containing all the executables to be executed during the supertask
 * `program_calls.txt`  - list of program calls to run, each line contains one call
 * `dependencies.txt`  - list of program dependencies to install
 * `running_config.txt`  - list of slurm running parameters :